eslint-stylistic/eslint-stylistic/docs/guide/migration.md

 }
 ```

-And usually typescript-eslint would ask you to disable able the built-in rules, in favor of the `@typescript-eslint` version.
-With ESLint Stylistic, you only need one rule to handle both JavaScript and TypeScript.
+And usually typescript-eslint would ask you to disable the built-in rules, in favor of the `@typescript-eslint` version.
+With ESLint Stylistic, you only need one rule to handle both JavaScript and TypeScript:

 ```js
 // .eslintrc.js